RubyRubz/CALC_PROJECT/README.md

     cd path/to/your/project/folder
     cd asset_builder
     gulp

-    if you get a gulp error, type the command: npm install -g gulp-cli
 ```
 ## Build assets for live server ##
 type the command below to compile and minify the scripts and css files: (make sure the gulp watch is terminated using CTRL+C)